bihealth/sodar-core-legacy/docs/source/app_projectroles_integration.rst

 The ``userprofile`` site app is installed with SODAR Core.
 It adds a user profile page in the user dropdown.
 Use of the app is not mandatory but recommended, unless you are already using some other user profile app.
+See the :ref:`userprofile app documentation <app_userprofile>` for instructions.

 Add Login Template
 ------------------